What is Bit Rate and What is it Used For?

 The video resolution is the number of pixels that could be displayed in a given area that is usually calculated by the width and the height.
 For example when the resolution of a video is 1024 X 768 that means that there are 1024 pixels in the width of the video and 768 pixels in the height of the video.
 Video resolution is what allows the human eye to clearly see the video image being displayed.
 The higher the video resolution’s value, the clearer and sharper the video is going to be.

 Video resolution is an option that must be chosen from a menu at the time of the shooting.
 When processing or developing the video, other pieces or clips could be added.
-The result is that all video segments must be in the same resolution not to have any distorted areas in your film.
+The result is that all video segments must be in the same resolution so as not to have any distorted areas in your film.
 After uploading a video online, the user is then tasked with selecting which resolution option to apply.
 It isn’t simply selecting an option within the settings, as all the video clips that form your film should all have the same resolution throughout.
-The resolution of the video impacts the quality and viewability of the content, and as such it is imperative that the video resolution you use matches the subject you are trying to capture.
+The resolution of the video impacts the quality and viewability of the content, and as such, it is imperative that the video resolution you use matches the subject you are trying to capture.

 You have noticed for some time that movies and television shows are offered in standard definition and high definition – but what exactly does that mean?
 The standard definition is typically a video resolution of 640 x 360 or 640 x 480 for videos.
 On DVDs, it can be 720 x 480 or 720 x 576.
-These values are good for viewing, but sometimes people want to have clearly defined film, sharper images, brighter color, and more.
+These values are good for viewing, but sometimes people want to have clearly defined film, sharper images, brighter colors, and more.
 Some movies are much better viewed in high definition or HD, like Star Wars.
 The values typically used for HD video can be 1280 x 720 (720p) or 1920 x 1080 (1080p).
 1080p is also known as ‘full HD.’

 What is frame rate?

 Every video we watch consists of a number of photographs that are displayed at a certain rate to show picture motion.
 Those photographs are called frames and the number of frames per second in a video is what we call frame rate.
 In general, the standard frame rate is 24 to 30 Frames Per Second (FPS) for videos like those we see in movies and TV shows, and 60 Frames Per Second for sports events, gaming, and other scenes that involve fast-moving objects.
-When you hear the technical term FPS (Frames Per Second) is 30 about a specific video, that means the video is flipping 30 images per second to display the video.
+When you hear the technical term FPS (Frames Per Second) is 30 for a specific video, that means the video is flipping 30 images per second to display the video.

 Bit Rate and resolution